Lobscob/Data-Madness/README.md

 # Data-Madness
-This is our Data Madness Assignment.
+This is the Data Madness Assignment of Xavier Weber and Jeroen Vermazeren.
 This repository contains:

 * The Abstract
 * Slideshow
 * Recording of Presentation
 * .R file with code to create results
+* The Datasets